Minor League Clubs Pushing Back on MLB’s Blanket Franchise Agreement

 MLB’s new agreement would lock each minor league team into a blanket 10-year term with its big-league club, as opposed to the old short-term agreements signed directly between affiliates and their MLB clubs.
 The PDL does include an arbitration clause to settle any major disputes.

 MLB instructed its 30 teams to determine only one minor league affiliate at each of four levels: Triple-A, Double-A, high Single-A, and low Single-A. Those assignments were announced last week, instantly eliminating 40 of the existing 160 MiLB affiliates.
-MLB had hinted at that intention earlier in the year before COVID hit, abbreviating the MLB season to 60 games and eliminating the minor league season.
+MLB had hinted at that intention earlier in the year before COVID hit and abbreviated the MLB season to 60 games while eliminating the minor league season.

 MLB lost a year of development at all levels and can ill-afford to repeat that process.